Minehead: Geography

-Minehead is located on the Bristol Channel coast of South West England, and thus experiences one of the highest tidal ranges in the world.
+Minehead is on the Bristol Channel coast of South West England, and thus experiences one of the highest tidal ranges in the world.
 The tidal rise and fall in the Bristol Channel can be as great as 48 ft, second only to the Bay of Fundy in Eastern Canada.

-The town is overlooked by North Hill, and is just outside the boundaries of Exmoor National Park.
+The town is overlooked by North Hill, which rises steeply from the harbour shoreline.
+The town lies just outside the boundaries of Exmoor National Park.
 The cliff exposures around the shoreline are dramatic and fossils are exposed.
-Areas of the town included Higher Town, Quay Town and Lower or Middle Town, although they are no longer separate.
+Areas of the town include Higher Town, Quay Town and Lower or Middle Town, although they are no longer separate.

 In 1990, much of Minehead's beach was washed away in a severe storm which also caused serious flooding in the town.
 A £12.6 million sea defence scheme by the Environment Agency was designed to reduce the risk of this erosion and flooding happening in the future.
-The Environment Agency built 1.1 mi of new sea wall and rock or concrete stepped revetments between 1997 and 1998 and imported 320,000 tons of additional sand in 1999 to build a new beach.
+The agency built 1.1 mi of new sea wall and rock or concrete stepped revetments between 1997 and 1998, and imported 320,000 tons of sand in 1999 to build a new beach.
 This beach sits between four rock groynes and has been built at a much higher level than the previous beach so that the waves are broken before they reach the new sea wall.
 Any waves that do reach the new wall are turned back by its curved shape.
 The town's new sea defences were officially opened in 2001.

 Blenheim Gardens, which is Minehead's largest park, was opened in 1925.
 The bandstand within the park is used to host musical events.

+Climate

 Along with the rest of South West England, Minehead has a temperate climate which is generally wetter and milder than the rest of England.
 The annual mean temperature is about 10 C with seasonal and diurnal variations, but due to the modifying effect of the sea, the range is less than in most other parts of the United Kingdom.
 January is the coldest month with mean minimum temperatures between 1 C and 2 C. July and August are the warmest months in the region with mean daily maxima around 21 C. In general, December is the dullest month and June the sunniest.
 The south west of England enjoys a favoured location, particularly in summer, when the Azores High extends its influence north-eastwards towards the UK.

 Cloud often forms inland, especially near hills, and reduces exposure to sunshine.
 The average annual sunshine totals around 1,600 hours.
 Rainfall tends to be associated with Atlantic depressions or with convection.
 In summer, convection caused by solar surface heating sometimes forms shower clouds and a large proportion of the annual precipitation falls from showers and thunderstorms at this time of year.
 Average rainfall is around 800–900 mm.
 About 8–15 days of snowfall is typical.
 November to March have the highest mean wind speeds, with June to August having the lightest.
 The predominant wind direction is from the south-west.